 Example: The Clemson University College of Architecture, Arts and Humanities

 Clemson University’s College of Architecture, Arts and Humanities

 Spell out the complete, correct name at first reference.

-Example: College of School of Education
+Example: School of Education

 The Eugene T. Moore School of Education

 In subsequent references, the entire name is not necessary.
 Capitalize only any proper names in the generic name of the department, major, etc.